intersel/Blapy/README.md

 Let's define a UL statement that we want be filled with LI statements.

-It will be initialized from the "data-blapy-template-init" variable (myInitFile.php file).
+It will be initialized from the "data-blapy-template-init" variable with the content returned by myInitFile.php file.
 It could have been initialized with a "loadUrl" or "postData" calls.

 ```
 <ul id="MenuExampleWithInitializedWithJSScript"